-- We will study Christianity and Islam: beliefs, teachings and practices e.g the nature of God key beliefs and pilgrimage etc...... - We will study 4 religious, philosophical and ethical studies themes e.g. Relationships and families/Religion and Life/ Religion peace and conflict/The existence of God and revelation - Remember that you have a lot of knowledge about these issues, and you can use that in your exams.
+- We will study Christianity and Islam: beliefs, teachings and practices e.g the nature of God key beliefs and pilgrimage etc..... - We will study 4 religious, philosophical and ethical studies themes e.g. Relationships and families/Religion and Life/ Religion peace and conflict/Religion, Crime and Punishment - Remember that you have a lot of knowledge about these issues, and you can use that in your exams.